virat21/Guess-Hand-Drawn-Images/README.md

-## Guess Hand drawn Images
+## Guess Hand drawn Images (BETA)
-This project just to learn **Machine Learning** on browser with the help of BrainJS, ReactJS and few other library
+This project just to learn **Machine Learning** on browser with the help of BrainJS, ReactJS and few other libraries